-Bishop John Shelby Spong’s final book is now out
+Bishop John Shelby Spong’s final book is out soon

 It is called Unbelievable - Why neither ancient creeds nor the reformation can produce a living faith today

 Jack Spong has been a regular visitor to the UK and many of us have been to hear him speak.
 He is a leading Bible scholar and episcopal bishop from New Jersey.
-His new book was published in the UK on 13th February.
+His new book is published in the UK on 13th February and is already available to pre-order.
 The RRP for the hardback is £18.99 but you should be able to get it slightly cheaper.

 John Shelby Spong is best known for his book “Why Christianity Must Change of Die”.
 This book starts with the same idea - that the slow withering of the traditional church makes it imperative for Christians to develop a radically new kind of Christianity—a faith deeply connected to the human experience instead of outdated dogma.
 In ‘Unbelievable’ he goes on to urges modern Christians to update their faith in light advances in our knowledge and to challenge the rigid and problematic church teachings that emerged with the Reformation.
 Spong outlines twelve “theses” to help today’s believers more deeply contemplate and reshape their faith.